 Our volunteers consist primarily of students from undergraduate to PhD level.
 Many are students at the University of Exeter which is the UK base of the project.
 However, students apply from a range of establishments and non-students are also encouraged.
 There is no upper age limit.
 Volunteers from overseas must be 18 years of age and local volunteers younger than 18 must provide parental consent.
-International volunteers contribute financially to the project to cover at least food and accommodation for four to eight weeks.
+International volunteers contribute financially to the project to cover at least food and accommodation for six to twelve weeks.
 No financial contribution is expected from Turkish Cypriot citizens who reside in North Cyprus.

 Volunteers patrol the main study beaches at Alagadi throughout each night, every 10 minutes, from late May through mid-September.
 Upon encountering a female, she is observed by a group of volunteers to record whether she is nesting, attempting to nest or retreating to the sea.
 Upon nesting the turtle’s carapace length and width are measured along with the pattern and amount of scutes on the shell and she is checked for and fitted with identification tags.
 The nesting behaviour is observed and the number of body pits and egg chambers attempted are also recorded.
 She may also be fitted with a satellite transmitter or datalogger.
 Volunteers place a temperature data logging device into the nest and will place a flat mesh cage on top to help protect against predation by dogs and foxes which habitually dig down to nests when they encounter them.
 Lastly a dome cage is placed on the top of the nest, to warn visitors using the beach.
 From mid-July to end of September these nests are checked on every night at regular intervals to ensure they have not been predated and to work with hatchlings, a sample of which are measured and weighed prior to release.